LumenTech/terraform-provider-lumen/docs/resources/resource_bare_metal_server.md

 | resource_bare_metal_server | Details on bare metal server creation |

 ## Introduction
 This document provides details on the resource to create Lumen bare metal server(s).
-In order to create a bare metal server, you can either provision a new network or use an existing network(s).
-If you are creating a new network, you will provide the network_size_id and network_name variables.
-If you are using an existing network, you will provide the network ID as the network_id variable.
-If you are using multiple existing networks, you will provide the network IDs in a list as the network_ids variable.
+In order to create a bare metal server, you can either provision a new network or use an existing network(s).If you are creating a new network you will provide the network_size_id and network_name variables.
+If you are using an existing network you will provide a list of network IDs as the network_ids variable (the first network will be configured on the server all others will need manual server configuration changes performed by the user).
+After the server has been created we support the ability to change the name, which only affects the data stored in our system, and add/remove networks through altering the network_ids field.
+We currently only manage the configuration of our network infrastructure any changes to the networks will require server configuration changes performed by the user.
+This is due to us not running an agent or having any access to the host system.
+If you provision a server where we created the network if you decide to add networks you will need to remove the old fields and populate the network_ids list with your current network id.

 ## Example Usage
 `main.tf`